gillesbertaux/portfolio/_posts/2016-03-21-food-slack-bot-zapier.markdown

 ---
 layout: post
 title: "Building a Lunch Recommendation Slack Bot with Zapier and Import.io"
-description: Recently we tried to build a Slack Bot that would send a food suggestion for lunch every day at noon.
+description: Recently at Livestorm we tried to build a Slack Bot that would send a food suggestion for lunch every day at noon.
 date: 2016-03-18
 permalink: /blog/:title/
 lang: en
 status: ok
 ---

 I've been using Zapier intensively for a while now and I built some pretty advanced cool integrations with all sort of tools.
-Most of them were business related but I wanted to show you how we hacked some fun stuff for our own offices.
+Most of them were business related but I wanted to show you how we hacked some fun stuff for our own offices at [Livestorm](https://livestorm.co).

 Here's the basic story I was aiming for: